chrrel/yawsp/README.md

 * Prevent users from editing source code files using the built-in file editor.

 ### Privacy Improvements
 * Gravatar (used to show avatars for comments) is disabled.
-Instead, local images based are shown.
+Instead, local images are shown.
 * Remove cookie consent field in comments so that no cookies are to be saved.
 * Replace a comment's IP address with "127.0.0.1" when the comment is approved or classified as spam.
 * Replace embedded YouTube videos with youtube-nocookie.com embedds.